 That makes her a sort of cosmic wild card, able to derail events that have would otherwise have a certain conclusion.

 History (Diablo III)

-- Tyrael, archangel of Justice and ally of Humans.
+- Tyrael, archangel of Justice and ally to Humans.

 - A special cadre of enchantresses put in suspended animation by The Prophet.
 The Prophet had foretold that a Nephalem would oppose the arch-devils, and these lassies would awaken in time to back that person.